Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Why Do You Need a Customer Service Knowledge Base?

-As a business that keeps customers front and center, you should know that quality support at high speed with the least effort is what customers really want.
+As a business that keeps customers front and center, you should know that customers really want quick, quality support with the least effort.
+And there is only one thing that meets all these quality, speed, and convenience requirements: a customer self-service knowledge base.

+In fact, self-service is currently preferred the most by customers when they need help.
 Research reveals that 81% of customers today attempt problem-solving on their own before contacting a live company representative.

 This sheer convenience of finding help right when needed increases retention, builds trust, and improves customer satisfaction.